• Networking

 3. Triggering phase – This phase activates the virus to carry out the required function.

-4. Execution phase – In this phase, the virus performs the actual function which may be harmless or destructive.
+4. Execution phase – The virus performs the actual function that may be harmless or destructive.

 Types of Virus

-1. Parasitic Virus – These type of viruses attaches itself to executable files and replicates itself.
+1. Parasitic Virus – These types of viruses attach themselves to executable files and replicate themselves when the infected file is executed.

-2. Memory resident virus – These types of viruses attach itself to a particular area of the main memory and then it infects each file that is executed.
+2. Memory resident virus – These types of viruses attach themselves to a particular area of the main memory and then infect each file that is executed.

 3. Boot sector Virus – The main target of this virus is the master boot record of the disk.
 It infects the master boot record and begins to spread at the time of booting.

-4. Stealth Virus – This virus has the built-in intellect which prevents it from discovering by antivirus software.
+4. Stealth Virus – This virus has a built-in intellect which prevents it from discovering by antivirus software.

-5. Polymorphic Virus – These types of viruses frequently alters its signature (Identity) at every execution which makes it difficult to identify.
+5. Polymorphic Virus – These types of viruses frequently alter their signature (Identity) at every execution, making them difficult to identify.

 6. Metamorphic Virus – This virus is similar to the polymorphic virus but has additional functionality.
 It keeps on rewriting itself every time including changing its signature.